What Is Order Picking? Methods & Solutions for eCommerce

 Wave Picking

-Wave picking is a picking strategy in which orders are grouped and picked in waves throughout the day based on specific criteria, such as delivery schedules or shipping destinations.
+Wave picking is a strategy that groups orders and picks them in waves throughout the day based on specific criteria, such as shipping schedules or carrier pickup times.

 In this method, a warehouse management system (WMS) schedules and organizes the waves.